 Yes, absolutely.
-You are required to have a visual sight at all times.
-So, if you're flying in an area where you are going to lose sight, then you should have an observer there to, in that position that they can see it, and they can be talking to the operator via radio and keeping in communication.
+You are required to have visual sight at all times.
+So, if you're flying in an area where you are going to lose sight, then you should have a observer there to, in that position that they can see it, and they can be talking to the operator via radio and keeping in communication.
 I've seen lots of incidents over the years of drone operators flying around commercial premises and others where I've been standing next to the operator, and I know that they can't see the drone because I can't see the drone.
 And I know that they put aircraft into situations that they shouldn't do, whether it's flying over people or things like that.
-So, yeah, maintaining visual sight, which means being able to see it at all times is really crucial.
+So, yeah, maintaining visual sight, that means being able to see it at all times is really crucial.

 Mark Shichtman (10:13):

-Now obviously flying your drone into a person or into someone's property could give rise to a claim, but I've heard some pretty interesting claims pop up that have nothing to do with the direct operation of the drone, but with the information that it gathers after.
+Now, obviously, flying your drone into a person or into someone's property could give rise to a claim, but I've heard some pretty interesting claims pop up that have nothing to do with the direct operation of the drone, but with the information that it gathers after.
 Can you tell us a little bit about some of those things that you've seen?

 Chris Proudlove (10:34):

 Yes.
 This speaks to the personal and advertising injury endorsement that could be provided under the policy.
-And one of the risks of operating drones is that there’s the potential for invasion of privacy.
-If you go back a few years, I don’t know if you recall, there was a commercial for Audi cars where a swarm of drones was following the driver down the road, and there are all these stories about drones going to be watching us and invading our privacy and so on.
-That really hasn't become the reality, I don't think that's, that is something that we need to be concerned about, but certainly, if you are flying a drone, let's say you are taking pictures for a real estate listing, and you're going to be flying the drone above a house, taking nice scenic shots.
+And one of the risks of operating drones is that there’s potential for invasion of privacy.
+If you go back a few years, I don’t know if you recall, there was a commercial for Audi cars where a swarm of drones was following the driver down the road, and there are all these stories about, drones are going to be watching us and invading our privacy and so on.
+That really hasn't become the reality.
+I don't think that's, that is something that we need to be concerned about, but certainly if you are flying a drone, let's say you are taking pictures for a real estate listing, and you're going to be flying the drone above a house, taking nice scenic shots.
 You can do a lot of things to help prevent that risk of invasion of privacy by knocking on all the neighbor's doors and saying, "Hey, I'm going to be flying a drone in the area.
 Do you mind?
 Is there anything in your backyard that you would not want to be shown?"
 And then in the post-production check all the images really carefully to make sure that there's nothing that is incriminating or potentially is invading somebody's privacy.
-So really just take the precautions necessary to make sure that you are not publishing anything that could cause concern, because it's that it's the publication that triggers the coverage.
+So really just take the precautions necessary to make sure that you are not publishing anything that could cause concern, because it's that, it's the publication that triggers the coverage.
 The flying over somebody's house is not invasion of privacy.
 It's when you publish something that invades their privacy, that's where the coverage is triggered.
 So just, take precautions that are reasonable and common sense, and I think you'll stay out of trouble.

 Mark Shichtman (12:22):